 Lofgren syndrome is a clinically distinct phenotype of sarcoidosis, first described in 1946 by Swedish pulmonologist Sven Lofgren.
 Sarcoidosis is a multisystem granulomatous disorder of unknown etiology that commonly involves the lungs with the second most commonly affected organ being the skin.
 Cutaneous manifestations of sarcoidosis are seen in up to 33% of patients and may be the first clinical sign of the disease.
-In contrast to the often-insidious onset, slow disease progression and chronic disease course typical of sarcoidosis, Lofgren syndrome presents acutely, in younger Caucasian patients with acute onset erythema nodosum, bilateral hilar lymphadenopathy, fever, and migratory polyarthritis, without granulomatous skin involvement.
-Lofgren syndrome portends a favorable prognosis.
+In contrast to the often-insidious onset, slow disease progression and chronic disease course typical of sarcoidosis, Lofgren’s syndrome presents acutely.
+It typically presents in younger patients with acute onset erythema nodosum (EN), bilateral hilar lymphadenopathy, fever, and migratory polyarthritis, and without granulomatous skin involvement.
+Lofgren’s syndrome portends a favorable prognosis.

 Etiology and pathophysiology of cutaneous sarcoidosis are poorly understood and attributable to both genetic and environmental factors.
 Though acute sarcoidosis is not infectious, there is some thought that selected cases may be due to abnormal host reaction to exposure to one or more infective agents, such as Mycobacterium tuberculosis or Propionibacterium or environmental exposures, such as beryllium, dust, or other occupational agents.

 Sarcoidosis affects patients of all ages and races.
 The incidence and clinical presentation of sarcoidosis differ depending on gender, ethnicity, geographic location, and genetic background.
 In the United States, women are affected more often than men with an overall African American predominance.
 Worldwide, the incidence of sarcoidosis is highest in Scandinavians (Sweden and the United Kingdon) and lowest in Spain and Japan.